-Sometimes we need a room makeover but we just don’t have the money to go through an expensive renovation; Do what I did and use 2 colors of paint!
+Sometimes we need a bedroom makeover but we just don’t have the money to go through an expensive renovation; Do what I did and use 2 colors of paint!

 I didn’t even get the chance to do the fun part: furnishing accessories!
 But I still hope you’ll enjoy the photos showing the transformation for our old master bedroom into a refreshing new one.

 I was inspired to start this project after looking over at the House of Turquoise.
 Every photo in there looked so homey and refreshing.
 I thought to myself, ‘darnit, I wish my room looked like that.’.
 I needed a room makeover!